Weight Loss Surgery FAQ

 Getting Started with Weight Loss Surgery

 We encourage people to do some research on the varying types of weight loss surgery.
-Please attend one of our free weekly seminars held in Winston-Salem, Greensboro or High Point in order to hear an overview of the procedures and meet one of our surgeons.
-Please call (336) 716-6099, Option 1, to schedule a seminar and find a location near to you.
-Also consider attending one of our monthly Weight Loss Surgery Support Group meetings, to ask questions of post-surgical patients.
-Finally you will be able to discuss this decision at your individual consultation with the surgeon.
+Please view our surgical information session in order to hear an overview of the procedures and discuss this decision at your individual consultation with the surgeon.

 You can learn more about weight loss surgery by attending one of our free seminars.
 Sign up online or by calling 336-716-6099.

-BMI, or Body Mass Index, is a measure to determine if a person is at a healthy weight in relation to their height.
-Calculate your BMI.
+BMI, or body mass index, is a measure to estimate whether a person's weight is healthy in relation to their height.

 Diets such as Weight Watcher's, Atkins, Slim Fast, portion-control; a physician-prescribed program; exercise; and anti-obesity medications.

-We offer a multidisciplinary team approach to weight loss surgery.
-Our psychologists and dietitians are trained to care for patients undergoing weight loss surgery.
-They will be following you long-term to ensure your success in making various lifestyle, behavior and dietary changes after surgery.
+Yes, you'll be required to see our program’s psychologist and dietitian.
+We offer a multidisciplinary team approach, and our psychologists and dietitians are specially trained to care for patients undergoing weight loss surgery.
+They'll follow you long-term to help ensure your success in making the various lifestyle, behavioral and dietary changes needed after the procedure.

 Insurance Authorization and Out-of-pocket Expenses

 If, after reviewing your materials, you are considered an appropriate candidate for weight loss surgery, it may take only two to three weeks for your initial consultation with the surgeon.
-The entire process takes about 60 to 90 days, depending on your preoperative requirements.
+The timeline for the entire process may vary based on your individual pre operative requirements.

 It can take anywhere from one to six weeks, depending on your insurance provider.
 The process may be prolonged if all necessary medical records are not made available to us.